damiankadziela81/JobBoardWithSpringBoot/readme.md

 `localhost:8080/swagger-ui.html`

-## H2 Console (only on feature/DB branch)
+## Database

+### Main branch

+Main branch has database implemented in memory as ConcurrentHashMap.
+It acts as in-memory database which means it's non-persistent.

+### Feature/DB branch (H2 Console)

-There is H2 Database with console available at feature/DB branch, main branch has database implemented in memory as ConcurrentHashMap.
+There is H2 Database with console available at feature/DB branch, accessible via:

-Accessible via:

 `localhost:8080/h2-console`